Study Abroad: Tips & Updates

 Excuse me / Attention

-• Complex Grammar: Telugu follows subject-object-verb order, unlike the subject-verb-object order.
-Moreover, it includes gender distinctions, various verb forms, and agglutinative morphology.
+• Complex Grammar & Sentence Structure: Telugu follows a subject-object-verb order, unlike English’s subject-verb-object pattern.
+Gender distinctions, verb forms, and agglutinative morphology add layers of complexity.

 Here are some of the essential phrases in Telugu that cover greetings and some common questions used in everyday life: